Probate Q&A Series

 Probate Requirement for Real Estate

-If your mother owned her house solely in her name, you must open probate to transfer title.
-North Carolina does not recognize transfer-on-death deeds for real property, so the court process secures a legal transfer.
+If your mother owned her house solely in her name, probate is generally required to administer the estate, but opening a full estate administration is not always required to pass title to real property in North Carolina.
+North Carolina does not recognize transfer-on-death deeds for real property, so probate avoidance by TOD deed is not available.

 Exceptions to Formal Probate